brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 lair in the roof of the ziggurat, slithers out and secretly enters through the door to attack the party.

+The basilisk is a serpentine creature about 30’ in length.
+In combat, it strikes quickly, targeting slow, unarmored foes with its fang attacks, attempting to poison as many as possible.
+If anyone is affected by its gaze attack, the basilisk will ignore them in favor of more threatening foes.
+The the basilisk can use its mind dredge ability for free on one target each round, allowing it to read their minds if successful.
+It will use this ability to learn the party’s strategy and react accordingly.

+The basilisk is magically bound to the ziggurat, and it will not pursue enemies beyond the bottom step.

 \NextTableColumns{OLT{.33}OLT{.67}}

 | **Basilisk** | 30’ speed, climbing |